 AFTER THE CELEBRATION

 - Wash all dishes, serving wear and utensils.
 Visit our dishwashing page for best practices and expert advice.

-- Clean and disinfect all areas where people were present.
-This includes all hard surfaces such as countertops, floors, cabinet handles and doorknobs.
+- Clean (and consider disinfecting) all areas where people were present.
+This includes surfaces such as countertops, floors, cabinet handles and doorknobs.